-1. Before use, wash the wells 5 times with 250 μl wash buffer .
-After the final washing step, the inverted microtiter plate should be firmly tapped on absorbent paper.
-2. Add each $100\mu l$ standards/controls/diluted samples into the respective wells.
-3. Cover the strips and incubate for 1 hour on a horizontal shaker at room temperature (15-30 °C).

-4. Discard the content of each well and wash 5 times with 250 μl wash buffer.
-After the final washing step, the inverted microtiter plate should be firmly tapped on absorbent paper.
-5. Add 100 μl conjugate (diluted CONJ) in each well.
-6. Cover the strips and incubate for 1 hour on a horizontal shaker at room temperature (15-30 $^{\circ}$ C).
-7. Discard the content of each well and wash 5 times with 250 μl wash buffer.
-After the final washing step, the inverted microtiter plate should be firmly tapped on absorbent paper.
-8. Add 100 μl substrate (SUB) in each well.
-9. Incubate for 10-20 minutes at room temperature (15-30°C) in the dark.
-10. Add 100 μl stop solution (STOP) and mix well.
-11. Determine absorption immediately with an ELISA reader at 450 nm against 620 nm (or 690 nm) as a reference.
-If no reference wavelength is available, read only at 450 nm.
+1. Before use , wash the wells 5 times with 250 μl wash buffer .
+After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
+2. Add each 100 μl calibrator/controls/diluted samples into the respec- tive wells.
+3. Cover the strips and incubate for 1 hour at room temperature (15-30 °C) on a horizontal shaker .
+4. Discard the content of each well and wash 5 times with 250 μl wash buffer .
+After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
+5. Add 100 μl conjugate (diluted CONJ) into each well.
+6. Cover the strips and incubate for 1 hour at room temperature (15-30 °C) on a horizontal shaker .
+7. Discard the content of each well and wash 5 times with 250 μl wash buffer .
+After the final washing step, remove residual wash buffer by firmly tapping the plate on absorbent paper.
+8. Add 100 μl substrate (SUB) into each well.
+9. Incubate for 10-20 min at room temperature (15-30 °C) in the dark .
+10. Add 100 μl stop solution (STOP) into each well and mix well.

+Determine absorption immediately with an ELISA reader at 450 nm against 620 nm (or 690 nm) as a reference.
+If no reference wavelength is

+11. available, read only at 450 nm.
 If the extinction of the highest standard exceeds the range of the photometer, absorption must be measured immediately at 405 nm against 620 nm as a reference.

-^{} We recommend shaking the strips at 550 rpm with an orbit of 2 mm.
+\ We recommend shaking the strips at 550 rpm with an orbit of 2 mm.